 Space heaters are a great way to get warmed up on a chilly day, and they’re also useful in warming up your home’s pipes.
 There’s no need to use its highest setting; it won’t take much heat to do the job.

 With so much attention paid to the interior of your home, its exterior may be ignored.
 An outdoor spigot can become frozen, too, and turning off its valve will prevent bursting.

-For more professional advice on how to avoid costly pipe bursts in your home or any other questions related to home comfort, reach out to the experts at Sherlock Heating & Air Conditioning.
+For more professional advice on how to avoid costly pipe bursts in your home or any other questions related to home comfort, reach out to the experts at Sherlock Plumbing Heating & Air.
 We’ve been serving the area of North San Diego since 2002.